-- 1. The Dispute Panel will invite the 'claimant' to make their case - 2.
-The Peatland Code coordinator and/or the validation/verification body will also provide information on the case - 3.
-The Dispute Panel will consider all information and then share a draft response with the claimant for comment. - 4.
-The claimant will have a fixed time to comment. - 5.
-Any new information will be shared with the Peatland Code coordinator to ensure a common understanding of the issues. - 6.
-The Dispute Panel will consider any further information and then formally respond.
+- The Dispute Panel will invite the 'claimant' to make their case. - The Peatland Code coordinator and/or the validation/verification body will also provide information on the case. - The Dispute Panel will consider all information and then share a draft response with the claimant for comment. - The claimant will have a fixed time to comment, determined on a case-by-case basis.